Chapter 57 BWV 172 Erschallet, ihr Lieder, erklinget, ihr Saiten!

 The movement is built from four basic components, the first a three-bar continuo ritornello theme.
 Despite its brevity, it has three distinct musical characteristics: a bold yet rhythmically uncertain figure of stops and starts, a stream of descending semi-quavers and a couple of skirls leading us directly into the cadence.
 The motives are later detached and employed independently in the course of the movement.

 The second component is the oboe/organ obbligato which is based upon the hymn tune Komm, Heiliger Geist, a call to God and the Holy Spirit.
 (Lovers of the double motet Der Geist hilft unsrer Scwachheit auf will recognise it, there presented in a more conventional four-part arrangement).
 Here it is melodically embellished and rhythmically distorted to a degree which must make it unrecognisable for many listeners.
-Nevertheless, it forms the third important component.
+Nevertheless, it forms the second important component.

 Finally, the soprano and alto assume the roles of Soul and Holy Spirit respectively in a typical ‘dialogue’ aria of the period.
 The Soul asks to be permitted to wait no longer since----the welcome breeze of heaven already blows through the garden of the heart.
 The Holy Spirit promises refreshment and the kiss of grace, both warmly welcomed by the Soul, and the aria ends in their perfect unity.
 The writing for the soprano voice is quite high, conveying impressions of guileless innocence and breathless excitement.